moniquesouzam/Covid-Analysis/README.md

 # covid-analysis-SQLproject
-Analysis Covid data from our world  in data with SQL in mysql workbench
+Analyze Covid data from our world in data with SQL in mysql workbench